 But someone will say, "How are the dead raised?
 And with what kind of body do they come?"1 Corinthians 15:35(NASB)

-One by one, he demolishes each false premise and gradually rebuilds the truth.. that death has been swallowed up in victory.
-Paul's motive, in laying out this carefully constructed argument, is to prove, without a shadow of a doubt, that the veracity of the resurrection, and the certainty that we too will be raised from the dead, is steadfast and true.
-Paul was ready and willing to give an answer for the hope that was in him, when challenged about the resurrection of the body, from the dead.
+One by one, Paul demolishes each false premise and gradually rebuilds the truth.. that death has been swallowed up in victory.
+Paul's motive in laying out this carefully constructed argument, is to prove, without a shadow of a doubt, that the veracity of the Resurrection and the certainty that we too will be raised from the dead, is steadfast and true.
+Paul was ready and willing to give an answer for the hope that was in him, when challenged about the resurrection of the body from the dead.

-We are to occupy until Jesus comes, and trust the Word of truth - which teaches that our toil for the Lord will not be in vain.
-May we who have been saved by faith, and are growing in grace.. rejoice.
-Because Jesus was raised from the dead, we will also be raised, and live with Him for ever.
+We are to occupy until Jesus comes and we are to trust the Word of truth - which teaches that our toil for the Lord will not be in vain.
+May we who have been saved by faith and are growing in grace... rejoice.
+Because Jesus was raised from the dead, we will also be raised and live with Him forever.
 May we keep our eyes on Jesus and finish the good work that God has prepared for us to do - knowing that our toil for the Lord is not carried out in vain, but will receive a great reward when He returns, to take us to be with Himself.

 Heavenly Father, thank You that because Christ is risen from the dead, my earthly, corrupted, mortal body will be raised - a heavenly and incorruptible body that will not fade away.
 Help me to remain steadfast and immovable - always abounding in the work of the Lord.
 Thank You that my work is not in vain in the Lord, but will receive a great reward.
 May all I do, be done to Your greater praise and glory.
 This I ask in Jesus' name, AMEN.